ElsaSbz/CSproject-sabzali/README.md

 **Convertor**

-Create a program that can be used to converttemperature, length, weight, pressure.
+Create a program that can be used to convert temperature, length, weight, pressure.

 Your program should have a menu displayed for the user to choose from, where are listed the convertion options: